 We are not accepting walk-up vaccine patients at this time.
 Subject to change.

 Help protect your child and your family

-The Centers for Disease Control and Prevention (CDC) recommends a COVID-19 vaccination for everyone 12 years of age and older to protect against COVID-19.
-Children 12 years of age and older are able to get the Pfizer-BioNTech COVID-19 Vaccine.
+The Centers for Disease Control and Prevention (CDC) recommends a COVID-19 vaccination for everyone 6 months and older to protect against COVID-19.
+Children 6 months and older are able to get the Pfizer-BioNTech COVID-19 Vaccine.

 Learn more from the CDC: COVID-19 Vaccines for Children and Teens